Vini2/phables/README.md

 ### Setting up Gurobi

 The MFD implementation uses the linear programming solver [Gurobi](https://www.gurobi.com/).
-The `phables` environment already comes with Gurobi installed.
+The `phables` conda environment and pip setup already include Gurobi.
 To handle large models without any model size limitations, you have to activate the (academic) license and add the key using the following command.

 ```
 grbgetkey <KEY>